 Thailand is an incredible location for a family holiday, with the only problem being how to fit everything in.
 Most trips will include some time in Bangkok before heading south to the islands, so the next big decision is: how to get between the two, making sure that you are not only maximising your time but also minimising the hassle.
-We may have found the answer in a (relatively) little known gem, midway between Bangkok and Ko Chang – Chanthaburi with kids.
+We may have found the answer in a (relatively) little known gem, midway between Bangkok and Koh Chang – Chanthaburi.

-First of all, the location is perfect as a stop-off (about 3.5 hours south of Bangkok and 2.5 hours north of Ko Chang) but more importantly, it’s a fantastic place in its own right, offering plenty of activities and entertainment for a few nights.
+First of all, the location is perfect as a stop-off (about 3.5 hours south of Bangkok and 2.5 hours north of Ko Chang) but more importantly, it’s a fantastic place in its own right; there are some fascinating things to do in Chantaburi.

 There are several options to get from Bangkok to Chanthaburi (including taking the comfortable air-con bus from Ekkamai bus station) but we decided to book a private minibus transfer.
 With our group dynamics (2x parents, 2x grand-parents, 2x under-threes) we decided that this was the best way to go.
 We ordered the service through our hotel (it might have been cheaper by trawling the travel agencies down Khao San Rd, but life is too short when you are travelling).
 The next morning, ten minutes early, a comfortable, modern, spacious (ten-seater), clean minibus appeared outside the hotel.
 Once the driver had helped us to load up the assorted backpacks, suitcases and trunki we were on our way.